Hurricanes vs. Flyers odds, prediction, time: 2026 NHL playoff picks, Game 4 best bets from proven model

 After 10,000 simulations of Hurricanes vs. Flyers, SportsLine's model is going Under on the total (5.5).
 The Under has hit in seven of the past 10 head-to-head matchups, including each of the last five.
 The Under has also hit in nine of the past 10 Hurricanes games, as well as seven of the past 10 Flyers games, which include two pushes.
 Philadelphia finished the regular season 21st in offense, scoring 2.93 goals per game.

 The SportsLine model is projecting Carolina's Seth Jarvis to score .39 goals and .42 assists, while goaltender Frederik Andersen will make 20.2 saves and allow 2.21 goals.
 Philadelphia's Travis Konecny is projected to score 0.30 goals and 0.45 assists.
 Goalie Dan Vladar will make 24.7 saves and allow 2.78 goals.
-It also projects 5.2 combined goals between the teams, making the Under the play.
+It also projects 5.2 combined goals between the teams, making the Under the play 62% of the time.
 See the model's Hurricanes vs. Flyers predictions at SportsLine.

 New to sports trading?
 Visit our Kalshi promo code review to see their latest offers and get started.